Talks and Workshops for the Public

 The presentation is explicitly designed as an information session, not as treatment.
 It can be offered in a full-day, half-day, or evening format.
 Participants receive slide notes, and can also be provided with copies of the Antidepressant Skills Workbook if desired.

 Almost anyone can benefit from learning about assertive communication and practicing the skills in an enjoyable, supportive setting.
 This presentation, available as a half-day, one-day, or two-day session, offers members of the general public the opportunity to discover their own reflexive patterns of aggressive, passive, passive-aggressive, and assertive styles of communication, and then provides specific guidelines for practicing more assertive behaviour.
 The format is heavily interactive and participatory (the more so the longer the session), with attendees practicing each of the skills in turn.

 Topics covered include: Barriers that prevent us from being assertive, nonverbal behaviour, offering one’s opinion, giving and receiving positive and negative feedback, saying ‘no,’ making requests, and managing conflict.
 Participants can, if desired, be supplied with a copy of The Assertiveness Workbook (Paterson, New Harbinger Publications, 2000).
-The recommended maximum number of participants is 45.

 Stress Less: Stress Management in the Real World

 Everyone experiences stress on a regular basis, and most of us would like to learn to manage it more effectively.
 This half-day or full-day program provides clear instruction on the nature of the body’s stress response and the ways in which this response is sparked by the situations around us and by our own interpretations of what is going on.
 Participants are trained in a diaphragmatic breathing strategy early on, and we return to this several times over the course of the session.
 We also go through the most widely-researched relaxation technique available: Progressive muscle relaxation.